-- Your Tournament Organiser should make provisions of this kind for each competition that it runs.
+• The Tournament Organiser should make provisions of this kind for each competition that it runs.
 The EBU itself has guidelines for a wide variety of correction periods at its events, see §2.5.

-You should impress upon contestants that they have a duty to themselves and others to check results during the correction period. - You should also make it clear that awards made on the spot are provisional until the specified period has expired. - The objection may be raised that the 'winners' of a cup cannot take it home with them.
-Of course they can, but they and everybody else should understand that it is theirs provisionally until the correction period expires, whereafter (in 99% of cases) it will be theirs for the rest of the year.
+Contestants have a duty to themselves and others to check results during the correction period.

+- It should also be made clear that awards made on the spot are provisional until the specified period has expired. - The objection may be raised that the 'winners' of a cup cannot take it home with them.
+Of course they can, but they and everybody else should understand that it is theirs provisionally until the correction period expires, thereafter (in 99% of cases) it will be theirs for the rest of the year.
 If an error is detected which overturns the result, however, the originally announced winners will be able to hand over the trophy with good grace.